 As luck would have it, there’s a fresh radish for every season.
 In the spring and summer, the common Cherry Bell radish pops up with beautiful pink coloring and a sharp, spicy taste.
 Summer also brings us oblong, pink-tipped breakfast radishes, the hot white radish, and a number of heirloom varieties, like the richly pigmented watermelon radish.
 In winter, the larger, milder Daikon radish comes into season, which perfectly complements a comforting winter meal.

 Radishes themselves may be nutrient-dense and versatile, but don’t forget about their greens.
 Radishes are sometimes sold with greens removed, but if you can find radishes with their tops intact, put the greens to good use, as they are a nutrition powerhouse.
 These tender greens provide many of the same great vitamins and minerals found in dark leafy greens, such as vitamins A, C, K, beta carotene, just to name a few.
 These in particular are important in reducing inflammation and supporting both immune function and your body’s internal antioxidant systems.
 Their bitter profile also supports digestion.
 Radish greens have a mild peppery flavor and can be enjoyed raw or cooked.

 Fresh Cherry Bell radishes are available from late spring and all summer long, but as the weather gets hotter, so do they.
 By the dog days of August, the mildly spicy radishes of late spring can become pretty fiery, so beware.

-When buying radishes, make sure the leaves are crisp and green and the roots are firm and unblemished.
-If you’re buying pre-packed topped radishes, make sure they are firm and mold free.
-Daikon roots should be firm and white with a light satiny sheen to the skin, and no bruises or blemishes.
+When buying radishes, make sure their attached leaves are crisp and green, and the roots are firm and unblemished.
+If you’re buying pre-packed topped radishes, make sure they are firm and free from mold.
+Daikon roots should be firm and white with a light satiny sheen to the skin and have no bruises or blemishes.